5 Tips for Treating Diarrhea in Dogs At-Home

 • Straining: If your dog is straining but not passing any stool, then the pup might be constipated or have an obstruction.
 If your dog is having a tough time passing stool, then you should contact your veterinarian may help promptly.

 • Odd shapes and substances: Dogs that have rice-like chunks in the stool might have a tapeworm infestation.
 Also, it is common for a dog to pass string, wood, or grass if the animal has eaten the substance.
-A dog that has consumed a foreign object can also pass oddly shaped stool.
+A dog that has consumed a foreign object can also pass an oddly shaped stool.

 Understanding Your Dog’s Stool